 - Shares of T. Rowe Price funds that are purchased by another T. Rowe Price fund, including shares purchased by T. Rowe Price fund-of-fund products, and shares purchased by discretionary accounts managed by T. Rowe Price or one of its affiliates (please note that shareholders of the investing T. Rowe Price fund are still subject to the policy).

 Transactions in certain rebalancing, asset allocation, wrap programs and other advisory programs, as well as non-T. Rowe Price fund-of-funds products, may also be exempt from the 30-Day Purchase Block, subject to prior written approval by T. Rowe Price.

-For additional information and details on Intermediary and Retirement Plan accounts, please refer to the July 1, 2011, prospectuses or the supplement to prospectuses for the mutual funds or the August 1, 2011, Offering Circular for the common trust funds.
+For additional information and details on Intermediary and Retirement Plan accounts, please refer to the prospectus or the Offering Circular for the common trust funds.

 Yes, certain T. Rowe Price mutual funds charge a redemption fee.
 For further information, see our Redemption Fee Policy.